Zurc/lasaldelavida/episodio5-learning.md

 ### 13 Feb 2020

-Using Switch with expressions: Just pass true as the condition for the switch to eveluate
+Using Switch with expressions: Just pass true as the condition for the switch to evaluate

 ```
 const age = 13;